BetterCloud/vault-java-driver/README.md

 may require modifications in your code to migrate.
 Changes to the minor version (i.e. the second number) should represent non-breaking changes.
 The third number represents any very minor bugfix patches.

-* **1.1.0**: Switches from Vault 0.4.x to 0.5.x for automated tests.
+* **1.1.0**: (IN DEVELOPMENT) Switches from Vault 0.4.x to 0.5.x for automated tests.
 Adds support to the Logical API wrapper for listing and deleting secrets.
 Implements portions of the PKI backend (e.g. creating and deleting roles, issuing credentials).
 * **1.0.0**: Drops support for Java 6.
 Removes all methods marked as `@Deprecated` in version 0.5.0.
 Adds support for response metadata (i.e. "lease_id", "renewable", "lease_duration") to all response